SunnyReindeer/GithubProj/README.md

 2. The app will open in your browser at `http://localhost:8501`
 3. Wait for the WebSocket connection to establish (you'll see "Connecting to market data...")

+### Using the Multi-Asset Trading Platform
+1. Navigate to the "🌍 Multi-Asset Trading" tab in the sidebar
+2. Select an asset class (stocks, bonds, commodities, forex, crypto, etc.)
+3. Choose specific symbols to trade
+4. View real-time market data and charts
+5. Place orders with appropriate order types
+6. Monitor your multi-asset portfolio performance

 ### Using the AI Robo Advisor
 1. Navigate to the "🎯 AI Robo Advisor" tab in the sidebar
 2. Complete the risk assessment questionnaire (10 questions)